25 AI marketing tools you need to get ahead in 2025

 2. Adobe Experience Platform

 Adobe Experience Platform (AEP) is an AI-driven data management and customer experience powerhouse.
-It lets businesses unify both B2C and B2B data from multiple systems, providing one single source of truth for customer interactions.
+Using this platform, businesses can consolidate both B2C and B2B data from multiple systems and places, providing a single source of truth for all their customer interactions.
 The result?
-Hyper-personalized experiences delivered in real-time, driven by AI-powered insights.
+Hyper-personalized experiences delivered in real-time.

 Best features

 AEP doesn’t just collect data - it organizes, standardizes, and centralizes it into rich customer profiles that fuel smarter decision-making.
-Its AI capabilities, powered by Adobe Sensei, allow businesses to identify patterns, automate segmentation, and enhance campaign targeting with precision.
-Plus, seamless third-party integrations lets brands refine marketing efforts across multiple channels.
+Its AI capabilities, powered by Adobe Sensei, help businesses to spot patterns and enhance campaign targeting with precision.
+Plus, seamless third-party integrations means that brands can effortlessly refine their marketing efforts across multiple channels.

 Best use cases

-If you're looking to unify customer data, sharpen your targeting, and create seamless digital experiences, AEP is a game-changer.
-Marketers use it to personalize campaigns, while customer service teams tap into deeper behavioral insights.
+If you're looking to unify your customer data, sharpen your targeting, and create seamless digital experiences, AEP is a game-changer.
+Marketers use it to sharpen up customer profiles and personalize campaigns, while customer service teams tap into behavioral insights.
 Whether it’s retail, finance, or healthcare, AEP helps brands craft seamless, data-driven customer journeys.

 3. Salesforce Customer 360

 Salesforce Customer 360 flips the script on customer relationship management (CRM) by giving businesses a complete, all-in-one view of every single customer.
-It's built for seamless teamwork across sales, marketing, and IT, making sure everyone’s on the same page to boost customer interactions.
+It's designed to help sales, marketing, and IT all work together without stepping on each other’s toes, so customer interactions feel cohesive and well-timed.

 Best features